codevibe-de/kotlin-training/src/main/kotlin/exrc/chpt_030/030_EXERCISES_en.md

 ## q) What's our Vector, Victor?

-Create a class `Vector`, which describes an X/Y coordinate.
+Create some class `Vector`, which describes an X/Y coordinate.
+This can be a data or regular class.

-Instances (shown below as "V") should be able to be processed using the following operators:
+Instances (shown below as "V") of this class should be able to be processed using the following operators:

 * Plus (V + V)
 * Minus (V - V)